NetskopeScripter12/OpenSecurityMCP/README.md

 ollama pull qwen3:8b
 ```

-Extract this folder, open a terminal inside it, and run:
+Extract this folder (you MUST use the .zip file), open a terminal inside it, and run:

 ```bash
 python -m venv .venv